Mikea15/mikea15.github.io/_posts/2019-11-16-parallelizing-ray-tracing.md

 ## Naive Jobification

 In order to have an idea of different approaches to make this run faster, I decided to start by using std::async, and create one job per pixel.
-I assumed from the beginning that this would bring &#8220;some&#8221; speed gains, but some caveats.
+I assumed from the beginning that this would bring "some" speed gains, but some caveats.

-Once again, I&#8217;ve made a new branch for the Jobs version of the Ray Tracer, feel free to download that and experiment with it.
+Once again, I've made a new branch for the Jobs version of the Ray Tracer, feel free to download that and experiment with it.
 The main changes include creating a std::async job for each pixel, saving the std::future<ResultJob> in a vector, and using a std::condition_variable to wait until all jobs are complete.

 <pre class="EnlighterJSRAW" data-enlighter-language="cpp" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">std::mutex mutex;
 std::condition_variable cvResults;